|Museum of Rail Travel, Ingrow.|

 Entry to the Shop is free.
 We sell hot and cold drinks, ice cream and sweets as well as souvenirs, back-number magazines, pre-owned railway-interest books and assorted cast-iron plates, railway lamps and other 'Railwayana'.

-If travelling on the Keighley & Worth Valley Railway, ask for a Green Rover Ticket which includes admission to the Museum of Rail Travel, admission to Ingrow Loco Museum and a day's unlimited travel on the Keighley and Worth Valley Railway.
-Green Rover tickets are available at our Museum, also at any Worth Valley Railway Station (when staffed).
+If you are travelling on the Keighley & Worth Valley Railway, ask for a Day Rover Ticket which includes admission to the Museum of Rail Travel, admission to Ingrow Loco Museum and a day's unlimited travel on the Keighley and Worth Valley Railway.
+Day Rover tickets are available at our Museum, also at any Worth Valley Railway Station (when staffed).

 Our vehicles are sometimes loaned to other railway preservation societies and film companies and not all our stock may therefore be present at the time of your visit.
 Details of VCT carriages and locomotives on loan elsewhere are usually on our news pages, but if intending to visit to view a particular vehicle it would be worth enquiring first.
 Occasionally, special events held by the Worth Valley Railway may involve the use of Ingrow yard and/or our vehicles.
 If your visit coincides with one of the Ingrow Yard special events, please inform the Worth Valley Railway attendant that you would like to visit our Museum.